Voilett-Roze/asus/User-scripts.md

 Introduced in firmware 384.11.
 Called after a service event completes (e.g. restart_httpd, restart_wireless, etc...).
 First argument is the event (typically _stop_, _start_ or _restart_), second argument is the target (_wireless_, _httpd_, etc...).

 ### wan-event
 Called after an event related to the WAN interface occurs.
-The script will receive two parameter:
+The script will receive two parameters:

 $1 will contain the WAN unit (0 for Primary, or 1 for Secondary).
 $2 will contain the event type, from the following list (the list can vary between firmware versions):